 Password - Any password.

-Only your account ID is used for the authentication.
-The password field can be empty or set to anything, like "ivpn", if your client requires a non-blank password.Import .ovpn file - specify the location of the VPN profile file you adjusted in the first step.
+Only your account ID is used for authentication.
+The password field can be left empty or set to anything if your client software requires a non-blank password.Import .ovpn file - specify the location of the VPN profile file you adjusted in the first step.

 We recommend enabling all options in the Advanced Settings:

 Use default gateway on remote network - enable this option to route the network traffic of the Synology NAS to the specified VPN server.

 Allow other network devices to connect through this Synology server's Internet connection - enable this option to allow network devices that are within the same local network as your Synology NAS to connect to the same VPN server.